 5. An ask

 The overall idea is to leave the listener eager to learn more.
-The thing is, a good sales pitch also needs to be structured to present what you do in the best light possible – why should your ideal customers choose you?
+A good sales pitch also needs to be structured to present what you do in the best light possible – why should your ideal customers choose you?

 It’s important to tell your story in a structured way that entices your listener to know more and in a way that suits their engagement preferences best.
 That’s why below, you can use the following sales pitch framework as a video sales pitch or in-person sales pitch to inspire, influence, and engage your listeners wherever you are.